dicksont/retoken/README.md

 ### .origin
-Use this property to get the position of untokenized string.
+Use this property to get/set the untokenized string.

 ```javascript
 // Nicely inspect the tokenizer